-JJ’s first two colds were particularly unpleasant.
+The little guy first two colds were particularly unpleasant.
 Babies don’t breathe through their mouths right away and I can’t even begin to imagine how horrible having a blocked nose must be when you breathe only through your nose.
-During JJ’s first cold there was one night where I was cuddling or feeding him all night and wasn’t able to put him down as he’d snort through his snotty nose and wake himself back up almost instantly!
-Eventually he fell asleep in the morning on my lap and I let him sleep for two hours despite being desperate for a wee!
+During his first cold there was one night where I was cuddling or feeding him all night and wasn’t able to put him down at all as he’d snort through his snotty nose and wake himself back up almost instantly!
+Eventually, he fell asleep in the morning on my lap and I let him sleep for two hours despite being desperate for a wee!
 As he’s getting older, colds are getting ‘easier’ and I’ve learnt that there are lots of ways to cope.

 Here are the extra bits I’ve learnt along the way…

 - Raising the head of the cot/moses basket by propping it up on books (or something similar)

 - Using a towel or blanket to make baby sleep on their side